Skip to main content

 • Evidence that the mortgage conduct on all investment mortgages is satisfactory with no missed payments.
 Sight of conduct via credit bureau data is acceptable.

-• The rental income is to be input as income and the mortgage payment as a commitment to assess overall affordability.
+• Rental income required for affordability - the rental income is to be input as income and the mortgage payment as a commitment to assess overall affordability.

 • Where applicants have a significant investment portfolio (greater than 5) then we would also expect to have sight of their Buy to Let (BTL) portfolio summary.